MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-messages.md

 Any message in Message center that is unread will appear in bold.
 Opening a message marks it as read.
 You can mark a message as unread.

+::: moniker range="o365-worldwide"

-### Mark a message as unread in the new admin center
+### Use the new admin center to mark a message as unread

 The new admin center is available to all Microsoft 365 admins.
 You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).